George R. Roberts: Personal life

 On May 22, 2010, he married Goldman Sachs partner Linnea Conrad.

 Philanthropic and public positions

-Roberts is the founder and chairman of the boards of directors of non-profit organizations such as the Roberts Enterprise Development Fund (REDF), which focuses on job creation.
-He also serves as a trustee of Claremont McKenna College and Culver Military Academy, and is a board member of San Francisco Symphony, San Francisco Ballet, and the Fine Arts Museum.
+Roberts is the founder and chairman of the Roberts Enterprise Development Fund (REDF), a nonprofit organization and "employment social enterprise".
+REDF focuses on job creation for people facing significant barriers to work.
+Its revenue in 2023 was over $35 million.

+Roberts also serves as a trustee of Claremont McKenna College and Culver Military Academy, and is a board member of the San Francisco Symphony, the San Francisco Ballet and the Fine Arts Museum.
 In 2012, he donated $50 million to Claremont McKenna College.
-He again donated $140 million to CMC in 2022.
+He again donated $140 million to the college in 2022.